Cheap Internet for Seniors

 Cox internet starts at $49.99 for the Go Fast plan, featuring download speeds up to 100 Mbps and no contract.
 Unlike CenturyLink, which has very different prices based on your location, Cox keeps its prices more or less the same, regardless of the area.

 Expert InsightsFrom Taylor Shuman, Senior Tech ExpertI’m a big fan of Cox’s pricing transparency and rates that stay consistent in different areas.
-I’ve experienced price hikes with some providers in the past when I moved from one state to another, so Cox has a leg up on the competition here.It’s important to consider that Cox charges a one-time $25 activation fee and a monthly equipment rental fee of $5.99.
-However, you can save $15 if you bundle internet with an eligible Cox mobile phone plan.
-Or spend just $5 more monthly to bundle your internet plan with the Contour Stream Player.
-This device works like cable TV, except it uses your internet rather than a traditional cable connection.
+I’ve experienced price hikes with some providers when I moved from one state to another, so Cox has a leg up on the competition here.It’s important to consider that Cox charges a one-time $25 activation fee and a monthly equipment rental fee of $5.99, but you can save $15 if you bundle internet with an eligible Cox mobile phone plan.
+You can also spend just $5 more per month to bundle your internet plan with the Contour Stream Player.
+The device works like cable TV, except it uses your internet rather than a traditional cable connection.
 These options are ideal for seniors who want to bundle their services for convenience and savings.

 » Learn About: Cox Cable TV for Seniors

 If you want to kick things up a notch, you can opt for the Go Faster plan, which starts at $70 per month and has download speeds of up to 250 Mbps.
-Unfortunately, the fastest plans can get pretty pricey: 500 Mbps costs $90 per month, and 1 Gbps is a whopping $109.99 monthly.
-While Cox generally offers a good balance between speed and value, you can get higher speeds for lower prices with providers like Xfinity.
+Unfortunately, the fastest plans can get pretty pricey: 500 Mbps costs $90 per month and 1 Gbps is a whopping $109.99 per month.
+Cox generally offers a good balance between speed and value, but you can get faster speeds for lower prices with providers such as Xfinity.

 Cox also offers the StraightUp prepaid internet plan for $50 per month, with taxes and fees included.
 This pay-as-you-go plan delivers download speeds up to 100 Mbps.
 It requires no credit check, deposit, or term agreement.
 With StraightUp, you’ll also receive a Wi-Fi modem at no cost.
 We love this affordable option for those on a tight budget or fixed income.